-This year, we updated our Engagement of Third Parties policy and procedure, which details our due diligence and audit policies for high risk suppliers.
-In the update, we highlighted what would be deemed as a red flag when reviewing suppliers, to ensure heightened awareness.
+Our Engagement of Third Parties policy and procedure details our due diligence and audit policies for high risk suppliers.
+We also highlight what would be deemed as a red flag when reviewing suppliers, to ensure heightened awareness.
 We also require our suppliers to adhere to our Supplier Code of Conduct which directly prohibits them from engaging in forced labour, child labour or unfair labour practices.
 A copy of the Supplier Code of Conduct can be found on our website: Tate & Lyle Supplier Code of Conduct.